I transform steel into presence, freed from flesh.

 .

-Like a couturier shaping rare fabric, he sculpts steel with precision and vision, merging the aura of fashion with the power of metal in a single act.
+Like a couturier shaping rare fabric, he sculpts steel with precision and vision.

 .